doridori/Pilot/README.md

 # Pilot

-An `android.*` decoupled application navigation stack which facilitates:
+Pilot is a way to model the Application State in a familiar (`android.*` decoupled) `Stack` structure, and provides hooks for `View` based UI Rendering to take place.
+This facilitates:

 - Single `Activity` applications
 - A (passive) thin-`View` based architecture
-- `android.*`-less app navigation (i.e. Presenter -> Presenter)
+- `android.*`-less app navigation (i.e. Controller -> Controller)
 - An abstract backstack
 - Stack-based data scoping
 - Use of any kind of MV* approach

 ![Pilot Mascot](https://raw.githubusercontent.com/doridori/Pilot/master/gfx/pilot_mascot.png)

-## Why?
+# Why

 - Cleaner, decoupled code
 - Avoiding `Fragments` is desired for many reasons, not limited to flexibility of how the backstack is used
 - Flexibity of what lives in the backstack enables easy data-scoping for session / screen data as it lives in the stack rather than being passed around or statically based
 - Easy testing
-- As facilitates MV* approaches this means not having to think about asynchronous operations in your UI code (i.e. you can ignore `Loaders`, RxLifecycle handling or whatever other approach being used to work around the android lifecycle)
+- As facilitates MV\* approaches this means not having to think about asynchronous operations in your UI code (i.e. you can ignore `Loaders`, RxLifecycle handling or whatever other approach being used to work around the android lifecycle)

-## How?
+# Components

 Type                 | SRP
 ---------------------|------------------------------